Combining verbal and movement-based story-telling to let the grey area in, and between us all, shine.

 Created by Natalia Bushnik and Robin Luckwaldt.

-The Bathtub Girls is a fiction inspired by the first documented case of sibling matricide in Canada.
-The play follows a family of three women living in Mississauga.
-The two sisters, encouraged by their friends, drown their mother in the bathtub of their family home.
-The play examines how three immigrants’ determination to assimilate into a Canadian suburb in Mississauga leads to the destruction of their family, and the rebuilding of the girls' lives.
-Their mother falls into a deep depression and alcoholism, until — from their perspective — the only solution is to end her life.
+The Bathtub Girls is a fictional, multidisciplinary psychological-thriller, loosely inspired by the first documented case of sibling matricide in Canada.
+It examines how three immigrants’ determination to assimilate into a Canadian suburb leads to the destruction of their family, and the rebuilding of the girls' lives.
+The story follows the girls through childhood as they work to make a home for themselves in a new country.
+Through this struggle, their mother falls into a deep depression and alcoholism.
+Their mother’s addiction and neglect spiral increasingly out of control until — from their perspective — the only solution is to end her life; a drowning; a mercy killing.

 Created and performed by Natalia Bushnik, Robin Luckwaldt, and Ilya Marvin.

 An individual in his effort to recover from an eating disorder.
 A site-specific piece performed in the top boardroom of the Art Gallery of Hamilton.
 Best Before: was one of the selected works for the Frost Bites Festival 2017.

 Study of a Gambler in Neon